 Although I've heard stories of dysfunctional sibling relationships (including abuse), the majority of my patients who have siblings have benefitted from those relationships.
 Siblings too far apart in age often don't function as siblings, however, with the older sibling often taking on a quasi-parental role that may not be appropriate.

 2. Allow your child to engage in unstructured, unsupervised play.
 It really is true that hovering parents interfere with a child's developing sense of autonomy.
-Let young children play by themselves (or with siblings) in their rooms, and let school age children play by themselves in the backyard, if you have one.
+Let younger children play by themselves (or with siblings) in their rooms, and let older children play by themselves in the backyard, if you have one.

 3. Send your child to sleep-away camp if you can afford it.
 Do this when your child is 11 or 12 years old.
 Sleep-away camp can be a way for only children to get some of the benefits that children with siblings get.
 A good sleep-away camp offers challenging outdoor activities that build confidence.